Nivalyx/osu-wiki/wiki/Community/Projects/puush/en.md

 ## Service

+puush allows for users to upload files and screenshots to their personal accounts using a dedicated [Windows](https://puush.me/dl/puush-installer.exe), [Mac OS](https://puush.me/dl/puush.zip), or [iOS]

 ## Subscription

 While puush is available to everyone free of charge, in order to keep the service self-sufficient, puush offers a "Pro" plan that users can subscribe to for US$15/year.
 This plan comes with a couple of extra benefits for the subscribing user, namely: